kb-dk/alto-to-tei-tools/README.md

-# Trykkefrihedens Skrifter: ALTO tools
+# ALTO to TEI tools

-This project contains tools for transforming ALTO into TEI P5 for import to the text service
+This project contains tools for transforming ALTO into TEI P5 for import to the text service.
+It was developed within the Trykkefrihedens Skrifter.

 ## Prerequisites